Want to go to where Rin and Shirou go on their date in UBW?

 Tokioumi’s Base is where Gilgamesh is summoned and where Kotomine and Gilgamesh have a talk about the pleasures of the world.

-It is found in Hotel Moneterey in Kobe.
-It has been undergoing renovations for the past 2 years so we do not have any photos of the location.
-Rinngo-san has a blog article on this location.
+It is found in Hotel Monterrey in Kobe.
+As the hotel has been undergoing renovations for the past 2 years, we do not have any photos of the location presently.
+Rinngo-san has a blog article (in Japanese) on this location.

 The hotel opens again this April.
-These locations will be once again open to those who stay in the hotel.
+These locations will be once again open to those staying in the hotel.

 Nagasaki can be difficult to get to.
 One way, starting from Hakata Station in Fukuoka, is by taking the Kamome 25 Limited Express train to Nagasaki Station(fee is covered by JR Pass).
 The trip takes around 2h30min.
 From Nagasaki Station, it is possible to ride the tramway to Kotomine’s church.